-STEPHEN SPAZ SCHNEE: The self-titled EURINGER album is now released.
-How are you feeling about the project and the reaction to it so far?
+STEPHEN SPAZ SCHNEE: STONECHILD is just about to be released.
+How are you feeling about the album and the reaction you’ve had to it so far?

 JESCA HOOP: I feel very connected to the songs on STONECHILD.
 I feel that I grew as a writer through this process and the songs are communicating from a clarified place.
 I feel that the songs were served and protected by John Parish in his approach to producing the album.
 He kept the arrangements simple.
 Outside of my trusted comrades in art, I am honestly hesitant to pay attention to the response.

 The Blues genre may have spent the last century travelling around the world, but it has remained America’s music.
 Born from the crust of the earth, the Blues came to life when it was introduced to the sweat of humanity and the darkness buried deep in the hearts of America’s downtrodden.
 While Blues Music had been around for decades, Robert Johnson’s deal with the Devil helped to propel the genre forward.
 In the 80 years since that deal went down at the Crossroads, Blues has remained the music of the people.
 It is also the foundation of practically every genre that has come since – from Folk to Country to Jazz to Rock.
 The Blues is part of us and we are part of the Blues.